 Creative cloud is the meaning of that CC, and it should have helped many engineers with their stuff.

 I mean, one only needs an Internet connection to get all their files and presets.

 Sure, it’s in 64-bit and it’s quite faster in slower systems capable of supporting 64-bit, has a convenient Sound Remover tool similar to Izotope RX’s line of super-awesome audio fixing machines and also a pitch shifter that enables you to change the track’s pitch and even stretch it.

 It kinda reminds me of the free-form tool in Adobe Photoshop, but only in audio.

 Just get the $60 one time license for Reaper for your personal use and you’re all set, honestly.

-15. Bitwig Studio
+Bitwig Studio 2

 This peace of software, produced by ex-Ableton engineers, is a unique digital audio workstation, but it’s actually pretty good especially when it’s fighting a new kind of market out there.